My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

 Below your existing code in `TestMBApp.java` Add two new posts, but with adjusted dates.

-To do this ou will need to edit `MessageBoard.java` to add a second `addPost` method that can accept a date, e.g. like
+To do this you will need to edit `MessageBoard.java` to add a second `addPost` method that can accept a date, e.g. like

 ```java
 public int addPost(String author, String subject, String message, int epochDate)